GoogleCloudPlatform/professional-services/tools/gce-google-keys-to-cmek/README.md

   --zone ZONE           Zone containing the GCE instance.
   --instance INSTANCE   Instance name.
   --key-ring KEYRING    Name of the key ring containing the key to encrypt the
                         disks.
-Must be in the same zone as the instance.
+Must be in the same region as the instance or global.
   --key-name KEYNAME    Name of the key to encrypt the disks.
 Must be in the
-                        same zone as the instance.
+                        same region as the instance or global.
   --key-version KEYVERSION
                         Version of the key to encrypt the disks.
+  --key-global          Use Cloud KMS global keys.
   --destructive         Upon completion, delete source disks and snapshots
                         created during migration process.
 ```